About PICS Internships

 - Housing and transportation logistics.
 If you were offered a PICS internship, where would you live over the summer, and how would you get to and from your internship site?
 Make sure you are choosing an internship that is not only the best fit for your interests, but where you can also find housing and transportation in your budget.
 The PICS stipend is designed to cover essential living expenses, but you will need to carefully think through housing and transportation logistics to ensure best fit for your needs.

 - Your top choice of internship for the summer.
 You can apply for up to 2 PICS internships, and may also be applying to other internship programs.
-Decisions about PICS internships will be available on 1/22, which may be before you are notified about other internship opportunities.
-You will only have 5 days to accept or decline your offer, so it’s helpful to be clear before you apply about which of your summer options is your preference.
+Decisions about first choice candidates for PICS internships will be available on or before 1/22 (second choice candidates may be notified later), which may be before you are notified about other internship opportunities.
+You will only have 3 days to accept or decline your offer, so it’s helpful to be clear before you apply about which of your summer options is your preference.

 - Your cover letter.
 Your cover letter should be unique to each internship; this takes more time than writing one generic cover letter, but showing an organization that you understand their mission and needs is more likely to result in an offer.
 Use the Center for Career Development Cover Letter Guide and resources if you need additional support.
 Make sure your cover letter answers the following questions: